GreyJohnsonGit/ConsiderHerbs/README.md

 This repository contains the code for the ConsiderHerbs website, but does not include the database information or setup (the connection to your database can be made using the [config.js](server/config/config.js)

 ## API's used
 This repository uses the facebook and google api's for login and signup.
 MongoDB is used to host the database.
-Finally, Stipe is used to manage payments for the site.
+Finally, Stripe is used to manage payments for the site.
+If our project is chosen then we can add the client to the google console project that manages our google login API and handover ownership of it.
+The same goes for the Facebook API.
+The Facebook API ke can be located in client/src/config.js at line 1.
+It would not need to be changed, however the Facebook exports.address at line 2 of the same file would need to be updated to the new url of the wwebsite depending on where it is hosted.
+The Google API key can be found in the server/config/credentials.js at line 1.
+The redirect link here would need to be updated to the new url of the site.

 ## Features
 #### Home Page